dojo/docs/dojox/grid/EnhancedGrid/plugins/Printer.rst

 Prerequisites
 -------------

-This printer plugin is only available for EnhancedGrid, so use the following statement in the head of your HTML file:
+This printer plugin is only available for EnhancedGrid, so please use the following statement at first:

 .. code-block :: javascript
   :linenos: